display-buffer ¶The following basic action functions are defined in Emacs. Each of

 (see Position Parameters) of the child frame and to add the

-in order to make sure that the child frame remains
+keep-ratio in order to make sure that the child frame remains

 visible.
 For other parameters that should be considered see Child Frames.